 OFI has entered into a new partnership with Dream India Network (DIN) which works for social change in India through education.
 OFI supports DIN's shelter program for street children in Bangalore.
 In 1 year of activity, 20 reception centers have been created and welcome 160 children in an environment conducive to their development.

 Vonisha is a small NGO which targets children from displaced families who have arrived in Bangalore for economic reasons.
 They live in tents in precarious conditions.
 An adapted schooling of upgrading becomes the main anchor for these children who can then envisage a future in English-speaking schools with the support of the NGO.

 Human Uplift Trust is an NGO founded in 2006 in Tamil Nadu.

-- House of Hope is a reception structure for 100 children affected by AIDS.
+House of Hope is a shelter for 100 children affected by AIDS.
 It provides education, medical and psychological follow-up.

 Established in the neighboring district of Trichy (Kulithalai) since 1991, GRAMIUM has given priority to rural development thanks to waterworks, health, training, educational monitoring of young people and the empowerment of women.

 In total, 27,000 women, 40,000 villagers and 200 children now benefit from GRAMIUM's integrated sustainable development programs.